 For all aspects of the audits, participating services will be able to compare their performance with national standards and benchmark their performance against other services.

-In year 5 (2021/2022) the audit will not be collecting any patient identifiable information.
+For the additional bespoke audit in 2023, the audit will not be collecting any patient identifiable information.
+This DPIA is for the bespoke audit only.
+Please see our website for the routine data audit DPIA.